ADR-projects/PastelPop_Calculator/README.md

 ## Pastel Pop Calculator

-A user-friendly calculator app with a pastel pop theme.
-Built to provide a delightful user experience with smooth functionality and visuals.
+A user-friendly calculator with a pastel pop theme.

 ### Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division
-- Clear and user-friendly interface
 - Pastel-themed design for a visually pleasing experience
 - Responsive layout suitable for both desktop and mobile devices